 Chinese Tang Dynasty Ash Glazed Wan Nian Jar

-An elegantly modelled Ancient Chinese Tang Dynasty straw or ash-glazed terracotta Wan Nian jar, featuring high shoulders that narrow to a short, cylindrical neck and a mouth with a slightly everted lip.
+An elegantly modelled Ancient Chinese Tang Dynasty ash-glazed terracotta Wan Nian jar, featuring high shoulders that narrow to a short, cylindrical neck and a mouth with a slightly everted lip.
 The jar sits on a wide cylindrical base.
 The jar displays a noticeably lovely cream-coloured glaze extending from the top to mid-way down the body.
 Further enrichments include four applied lug handles, resting on the shoulder of the ovoid body.

 Period: Tang Dynasty